burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 After finishing, the Lexical analysis, the program consists of a sequence of tokens.

 ### Syntax Analysis
 The compiler is based on the language rules typically described by Backus–Naur forms for Context-Free-Grammars (CFG).
-The Grammars by themselves are studied in a mathematic area called *Formal Languages and Grammars Theory*.
+The Grammars by themselves are studied in a math area called *Formal Languages and Grammars Theory*.
 That area of mathematics is essential for some Compiler's Fundamental aspects.

 Based on the grammar of the C or C++ programming language, the syntax analyzer constructs the Abstract Syntax Tree (AST) for the program's source text.
 The exact Grammar rules can be found in the Appendices of corresponding Language Standards.

 ### Semantic Analysis

-Some rules of the language can not be expressed only by using CFG.
-Examples: multiple declarations of a variable in one scope, usage of not yet declared variables, access to a plain C array via an index that is out of range, etc. For handling such analysis, the semantic analyzer inside the compiler is used.
+Unfortunately some rules of the language can not be expressed only by using CFG.
+Examples: multiple declarations of a variable in one scope, usage of not yet declared variables, access to a plain C array via an index that is out of range, etc.

+For handling such analysis, the semantic analyzer inside the compiler is used.

 ### Code Optimization

 At this moment, we constructed AST for a program and augmented it with information from the semantic analysis stage.
 Also, we can traverse AST and translate this code into a more low-level construction expressed as Assembly Language or Intermediate Representation (IR).

 Compilers' innovations based on various fields of science and engineering that mainly bring considerable speedup are exploited in this stage.
 Typically, compilers perform a sequence of transformation passes.
 Each transformation pass analyzes and edits the code to optimize performance.
 A transformation pass might run multiple times.
 Steps run in a predetermined order that usually seems to work well.
-Some examples of optimization technics that are happening at this moment and considered a general practice:
+Some examples of optimization techniques that are happening at this moment and considered as a general practice:

 * Convert one arithmetic operation into cheaper operations by using bit tricks and logic/arithmetic shifts.
 * Replace stack allocation storage with storing variables in the processor's register.